JackieDo/Laravel-Dotenv-Editor/README.md

     $file = DotenvEditor::autoBackup(false); // Disable auto backup

 #### Method chaining
-Some functions of loading, writing, backing up, restoring are implementation and usage of method chaining.
-So these functions can be called to chained together in a single statement.
+Some functions of loading, writing, backing up, restoring support method chaining.
+So these functions can be called chained together in a single statement.
 Example:

     $file = DotenvEditor::load('.env.example')->backup()->setKey('APP_URL', 'http://example.com')->save();
     return $file->getKeys();

 #### Working with Artisan CLI
-Now, Laravel Dotenv Editor have total 6 commands can use easily with Artisan CLI.
-Such as:
+Now, Laravel Dotenv Editor has 6 commands which can be used easily with the Artisan CLI.
+These are:
 - php artisan dotenv:backup
 - php artisan dotenv:get-backups
 - php artisan dotenv:restore